scipy-conference/scipy_proceedings/papers/meinke/my_paper.rst

 the number of replicas.
 This kind of scaling is called weak scaling.
 Ideally, the time stays constant.
 Figure :ref:`fig-efficiency` shows the scaling of parallel tempering on JuRoPA and JUGENE with respect to the pure Fortran program.
 On JuRoPA, one node was used per replica.
-On JUGENE 128 processors were used per replica.
+On JUGENE 128 cores were used per replica.
 The overhead of implementing the algorithm in Python is about 5% on JuRoPA and the scaling is comparable to the Fortran code.
-On JUGENE, the overhead of the Python implementation is about 20% for 2 replica.
+On JUGENE, the overhead of the Python implementation is about 20% for 2 replicas.
 But the scaling of PySMMP is better and for 16 replicas, the Python version takes only about 10% longer.